danhellem/github-actions-issue-to-work-item/README.md

    Optional Env Variables

    - `ado_area_path`: To set a specific area path you want your work items created in.
 If providing a full qualified path such as `area\sub_area`, then be sure to use the format of: `ado_area_path: "area\\area"` to avoid parsing failures.
+   - `ado_story_points`:  Uses the stroy points value from the GraphQL query to help populate this field.
+If the value is empty the value will be ignored.
+   - `ado_iteration`: Uses the iteration value from the GraphQL query to help populate this field.
+The project name will need to be entered followed by `\\` then the `${{ needs.graphql.outputs.gh_iteration }}` entry.
+If the substring "\\null" is in the iteration name it will be ignored.
    - `ado_iteration_path`: To set a specific iteration path you want your work items created in.
 If providing a full qualified path such as `iteration\sub iteration`, then be sure to use the format of: `ado_iteration_path: "iteration\\iteration"` to avoid parsing failures.
    - `github_token`: Used to update the Issue with AB# syntax to link the work item to the issue.
 This will only work if the project is configured to use the [GitHub Azure Boards](https://github.com/marketplace/azure-boards) app.
 If you do not define this value, the action will still work, but the experience is not as nice.
    - `ado_parent`: Used to set a specific related work item in the work item.